ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Sunday Night</h3>A chance of showers and thunderstorms after 1am.
-Mostly cloudy, with a low around 67.
-South wind around 14 mph, with gusts
+         <h3>Sunday Night</h3>A chance of rain showers between 7pm and 1am, then a chance of showers and thunderstorms.
+Mostly cloudy, with a low around
-         as high as 24 mph.<br></div>
+         67. South wind around 14 mph, with gusts as high as 24 mph.<br></div>
    </p>
 </div>